visanuwan/cresil/README.md

 # CReSIL: Accurate Identification of Extrachromosomal Circular DNA from Long-read Sequences

-A tool for detecting eccDNA from Nanopore reads
+CReSIL is a tool for detecting eccDNA from Nanopore reads.

+We are excited to release `V1.1.0`!
+This updates introduces R10 chemistries for sequence correction and variant calls, bug fixes, and overall performance improvement.

+For a version history/changelog, please see [Releases](https://github.com/visanuwan/cresil/releases).